neogeographica/quakesounds/README.md

 should contain the complete baseline configuration that you use.

 quakesounds expects the "quakesounds.cfg" file to be in the current working directory.
-If you're manually running quakesounds then the working directory is whatever directory you're in.
+If you're manually running quakesounds from a command prompt, then the working directory is whatever directory you're in.
 If you run quakesounds by double-clicking an icon, then the working directory is normally whatever directory "quakesounds.py" is in, although you can also create shortcuts that use different working directories.

 If there is no "quakesounds.cfg" file in the working directory, and no settings on the command line, then quakesounds will create a default version